geudde/attic-chest/pages/13.reference/01.porden/docs.md

 On her his glistening eye brave Chrysos turn'd,

-The maid he pitied, and the brother mourn'd ;
+The maid he pitied, and the brother mourn'd;

 But gathering numbers force him to declare

-The changeful fortunes of the fatal war :
+The changeful fortunes of the fatal war:

 How Pyros rag'd, how Adamas had fought,

-What mighty deeds Albruno's prowess wrought ;
+What mighty deeds Albruno's prowess wrought;

 And here the nymph half rais'd her from the bier,